Stanleeeeee/Stanleeeeee/README.md

 **About me**

--    I'm a student and mentor at Microverse
+- 🤠  I'm a student and mentor at Microverse

-- 💼 I am very good in pair programming (Driver / navigation method).
+- 💼 I am very good at pair programming (Driver / navigation method).

-- 📈 currently learning web development in a remote multicultural environment,
+- 📈 currently learning Full stack web development in a remote multicultural environment,

-- ❤️ I love writing TypeScript, and building fun experiments on type-level
+- ❤️ I love writing JavaScript, and building fun experiments.

+- 💻 **I'm open to new opportunities**

 - 💬 Ask me about anything [here](https://github.com/stanleeeeee/stanleeeeee/issues)